Review

 ‘Spider-Man: Into the Spider-Verse’ isn’t Perfect, but it’s Colorful and Poignant

-Spider-Man_Into_the_Spider-Verse_posterUnrelated fact: Tobey Maguire is the best Spider-Man we’ve ever had and the Sam Raimi trilogy is the best superhero saga ever put to film.
+Spider-Man_Into_the_Spider-Verse_posterUnrelated fact: Tobey Maguire is the best Spider-Man we’ve ever had, and the Sam Raimi trilogy is the best superhero series ever put to film.
 Ok.
 On with the review.

-“Spider-Man: Into the Spider-Verse” is an animated telling of the titular character (the ninth in many a year).
-It features Shameik Moore as Miles Morales, a Hispanic/African American teen in Brooklyn who is bitten by a freaky spider and soon discovers his universe has merged with others, resulting in multiple different Spider-Men.
-Hailee Steinfeld, Mahershala Ali, Jake Johnson, Liev Schreiber, Brian Tyree Henry, Lauren Vélez and Lily Tomlin also star, while Bob Persichetti, Peter Ramsey and Rodney Rothman direct.
+“Spider-Man: Into the Spider-Verse” is an animated telling of the titular character (the ninth in as many years).
+It features Shameik Moore as Miles Morales, a Hispanic/African American teen in Brooklyn who is bitten by a radioactive spider and soon discovers his universe has merged with others, resulting in multiple different Spider-Men entering his world.
+Hailee Steinfeld, Mahershala Ali, Jake Johnson, Liev Schreiber, Brian Tyree Henry, Lauren Vélez, and Lily Tomlin also star, while Bob Persichetti, Peter Ramsey, and Rodney Rothman direct.

-Spider-Man is up alongside Batman as one of the superheroes that is so mainstream, even non-comic book nerds show out in droves to see (unless he’s in an abysmal mess like “The Amazing Spider-Man 2”).
-Depicting Morales as the titular rendition of the character, especially when we have Tom Holland swinging around the live-action MCU, is a bit revolutionary, and (mostly) fulfills Donald Glover’s dream of having kids see a minority Spider-Man in the big screen.
-And while the film is never overly revolutionary in its narrative, the voice performances and animations still leave a lot to ooh and aah at.
+Spider-Man is up with Batman as one of the superheroes that is so mainstream, even non-comic book nerds show out in droves to see.
+Depicting Morales as the titular rendition of the character, especially when we currently have Tom Holland swinging around the live-action MCU, is a bit revolutionary and fulfills Donald Glover’s dream of having kids see a minority Spider-Man in the big screen.
+And while the film is never overly revolutionary in its narrative, the voice performances and animation still leave a lot to ooh and aah at.

 The film is animated like nothing I’ve really seen before; basically, it looks like a comic book.
 To achieve this look, the filmmakers took rendered 3D character models and placed them over 2D backgrounds, and added dot pigments to the frame.
-Most of the time the film comes off colorful and alive and their goal is realized, but there are a few instances where the shot is straight-up out of focus, as if you’re watching a 3D movie but the kid at the counter forgot to hand you the glasses.
+Most of the time the film comes off colorful and alive and their goal is realized, but there are a few instances where the shot is out of focus, as if you’re watching a 3D movie without the glasses.

-The rest of the cast is perfectly assembled, from John Mulaney voicing Spider-Ham, a Porky Pig-type Spider-Man, to Hailee Steinfeld as Gwenn Stacy (who here is her own Spider-Man and isn’t getting her neck broken) and the perfect Nic Cage depicting a noir Spidey.
-There are also a few fun surprise cast members, and you’ll play everyone’s favorite animated game “dammit I know that voice” until you see their names in the credit.
+The rest of the cast is perfectly assembled, from John Mulaney comically voicing Spider-Ham (a Porky Pig-type Spider-Man), Hailee Steinfeld as Gwenn Stacy (who here is her own Spider-Man and isn’t a love interest getting her neck broken), and Nic Cage perfectly depicting a noir Spidey.
+There are also a few fun surprise cast members, and you’ll play everyone’s favorite animated game, “dammit I know that voice” until you see their names in the credit.

 Also, the climax goes on for a little too long and by the end is essentially nonsensical, full of colors slamming into each other without much rhyme or reason.

-“Spider-Man: Into the Spider-Verse” is basically like a cover album of all of the highlights from the previous eight takes on the character, packaged in a pretty box with a stylish bow.
-The soundtrack is at times infectious and the voice performances inspired, which are at times enough to keep you entertained if the plot is not.
+“Spider-Man: Into the Spider-Verse” is basically like a cover album of all of the highlights from the previous takes on the character, packaged in a pretty box with a stylish bow.
+The soundtrack is at times infectious and the voice performances inspired, which often enough to keep you entertained.
 There have been better Spider-Men films before and there will be after (especially if some of these characters get their own spin-offs) but as far as December superhero entertainment goes, you can do a lot worse than this.

 Critic’s Grade: B

-It should quickly be noted there is a Stan Lee cameo in the film (recorded before his death last month) and it’s perfect.
-Funny, yes, but more importantly it’s an accidentally brilliant and poignant sendoff to a creative legend.
+*It should quickly be noted there is a Stan Lee cameo in the film (recorded before his death) and it’s perfect.
+Funny, yes, but more importantly it’s (accidentally) a brilliant and poignant sendoff to a creative legend.

 Sony Pictures